scaleway/terraform-provider-scaleway/website/docs/d/baremetal_offer.html.markdown

 - `frequency` - Frequency of the memory in MHz.

-- `ecc`- True if error-correcting code is available on this memory.
+- `is_ecc`- True if error-correcting code is available on this memory.